 The campaign began as a way for individuals to share on social media how they were honoring the Pulse remembrance by taking actions in their community to combat discrimination and violence against LGBTQ+ and Latinx people.
 Actions large and small – from coming out or standing up for friends, to organizing fundraisers and community events – thousands of people have taken action.

-This year, as we prepare for one of the most important elections of our lifetime, we’re asking people to honor the 49 victims by making a plan to vote.
+This year, in the face of relentless political attacks on LGBTQ people and rising hate violence, we’re asking people to honor the 49 victims by making a plan to vote.

 Since 2016, millions of people have been reached by #HonorThemWithAction – over 147 million alone in 2017 alone!
 Individuals, organizations, and companies – across the nation – have used the hashtag to post how they were actively challenging anti-LGBTQ+ discrimination, resisting violence, and giving back to their communities.

 The National Equality March made #HonorThemWithAction their slogan in 2017.
 The Human Rights Campaign, the National LGBTQ Task Force, Gays Against Guns and GLAAD are among national organizations that have used #HonorThemWithAction to help amplify the message.
 You can view the full list of more than 200 partner organizations here (coming soon).